wilas/vbkick/README.md

 # Description

-vbkick - bash tool for building Vagrant base boxes and guest Virtualbox machines (replacement to veewee).
+vbkick - simple bash tool for building Vagrant Base Boxes and Virtualbox Guests (replacement to veewee).

 About: